momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 ## One Integration Test Crate With Modules

-Managing multiple crates in the `tests` directory can cause the issue.
+Managing multiple crates in the `tests` directory can lead to issues.
 Learning how to put tests into one crate with modules enhances organization and eliminates dead code warnings.

-We can make a crate with submodules like below:
+We can make a crate with submodules like:

 ```
 tests